 Where to stay in Christchurch

-Although its the second-largest city in New Zealand, you shouldn’t have much difficulty figuring out where to stay in Christchurch.
+Although its the second-largest city in New Zealand, figuring out where to stay in Christchurch isn’t too difficult.
 For most travellers, the areas in & around the downtown the best base for exploring the city.
 Here a few places to stay to start your search…

-- Focus Motel: For a budget stay in Christchurch, there’s hardly a better option than this tidy city centre option.
+- Focus Motel: Eyeing a budget stay in Christchurch?
+There’s hardly a better option than this tidy city centre option.

-- White Suites Inner City Luxury Apartments: Bright & spacious, the units at this property are fully self-catering and include a kitchenette and laundry facilities.
+- White Suites Inner City Luxury Apartments: The units at the this property are bright & spacious.
+They’re also fully self-catering, including a kitchenette and laundry facilities.

 - Sudima Christchurch: This brand-new 5-star boutique hotel is the top luxury accommodation pick in Christchurch.
 Besides the delightful modern rooms, the hotel has a luxurious day spa for your relaxation pleasure.